PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/add-edit-contacts.md

  2) Email address

-Email address input, has an explanation below it: "Emails will be sent to this address."."
+There is a help-text under this field: "Emails will be sent to this address.".

  3) Save messages?